Acinetobacter species can be separated into two groups on the basis of their susceptibility to ampicillin and cephalexin.

 The first subgroup comprises E. cloacae complex9, E. aerogenes and C. freundii complex10 and we propose that this subgroup be called the EEC subgroup.
 This subgroup gives rise, at a high frequency (10-5 to 10-6), to derepressed mutants that are AmpC enzyme hyper-producers.
 This may not always be obvious on disc testing, so that where this enzyme is detected, the strain is reported as resistant to all cephalosporins except the 4th generation irrespective of the zone size.
 We recommend that for this subgroup, only the results with 4th generation cephalosporins (cefepime and cefpirome) and carbapenems be reported.
 We consider it unsafe to attempt to interpret the results of testing with other β-lactams.

-The second subgroup contains only one species, S. marcescens, which does not give rise to derepressed mutants when exposed to ceftazidime, Tazocin and aztreonam but does so when exposed to other β-lactams including cefotaxime, Timentin, cefpodoxime, cefotetan, cefoxitin, cefuroxime or cephalexin.
-With this species, it is considered safe only to report the results of testing of aztreonam, Tazocin and ceftazidime in addition to the 4th generation cephalosporins and carbapenems.
+The second subgroup contains only one species, S. marcescens, which does not give rise to derepressed mutants when exposed to ceftazidime, piperacillin-tazobactam and aztreonam but does so when exposed to other β-lactams including cefotaxime, ticarcillin-clavulanic acid, cefpodoxime, cefotetan, cefoxitin, cefuroxime or cephalexin.
+With this species, it is considered safe only to report the results of testing of aztreonam, piperacillin-tazobactam and ceftazidime in addition to the 4th generation cephalosporins and carbapenems.

 The fourth subgroup consists of H. alvei, P. stuartii, P. rettgeri and M. morganii.
-Wild strains are resistant only to ampicillin, Augmentin and cephalexin (a characteristic pattern of this subgroup) and hyper producers of AmpC are selected only at a very low mutation rate of 10-8 when exposed to the β-lactams to which they are susceptible.
-Members of this subgroup are tested in the usual way by the CDS and reported according to the standard interpretation.
+This group possess an inducible β-lactamase (AmpC) with a high affinity for cephalosporins but it is produced at low levels.
+Wild strains are resistant only to ampicillin, amoxycillin-clavulanic acid and cephalexin (a characteristic pattern of this subgroup).
+Hyper-producers of AmpC are selected only at a low mutation rate of 10-8 when exposed to the β-lactams to which they are susceptible.
+Members of this subgroup are tested and interpreted by the CDS in the usual way.
+Where induction is seen, the zone from the edge remote to the flattening is measured and the standard interpretation is applied.

-The CDS recommendations on testing and reporting are summarised in Table 12.4.
+The CDS recommendations on testing and reporting are summarised in Table 11.4.a.
 (A guide to the reporting of β-lactam antibiotics).

 P. vulgaris and P. penneri